-As more fully discussed in Note 5 to the accompanying consolidated financial statements, in March 2021, we closed on \$375.0 million of Series E funding pursuant to a bond guarantee program offered by the Rural Utilities Service (RUS) Agency of the United States Department of Agriculture.
-In September 2021, the RUS also approved \$200.0 million of Series F funding subject to the final bond purchase agreement.
-We had previously received \$250.0 million of Series A funding and \$250.0 million of Series D funding from RUS.
-The Series A facility was fully repaid in 2021, the Series D facility was fully drawn at December 31, 2021 and the Series E facility allows us to access funding for certain rural infrastructure loans through July 2025.
-As of December 31, 2021 we had \$250.0 million and \$100.0 million outstanding on the Series D and Series E funding from RUS, respectively.
+As more fully discussed in Note 5 to the accompanying consolidated financial statements, at December 31, 2022 and 2021, respectively, we held \$825.0 million and \$350.0 million of funding pursuant to a bond guarantee program offered by the Rural Utilities Service (RUS) agency of the United States Department of Agriculture.
+The funding is provided by the Federal Financing Bank and guaranteed by the RUS.
+In April 2022, we closed on an additional \$200.0 million of Series F funding with the RUS.
+As of December 31, 2022, we had \$250.0 million, \$375.0 million and \$200.0 million outstanding on our Series D, Series E and Series F funding from RUS, respectively.
+The Series D, Series E and Series F facilities were fully drawn at December 31, 2022.

 Due to the often volatile funding needs of certain customers, in particular Agribusiness customers impacted by seasonal borrowing requirements and changing commodity prices and supplies, we provide a significant amount of revolving loan commitments.
-At December 31, 2021, commitments to extend credit and commercial letters of credit were \$39.5 billion and \$57.0 million, respectively.
+At December 31, 2022, commitments to extend credit and commercial letters of credit were \$47.5 billion and \$51.1 million, respectively.
 In addition, we provide standby letters of credit, which guarantee payment or performance of an obligation.
-As of December 31, 2021, the maximum amount of future payments that could potentially be required under standby letters of credit was \$1.8 billion.
+As of December 31, 2022, the maximum amount of future payments that could potentially be required under standby letters of credit was \$2.0 billion.
 Since many of these commitments may expire without being drawn, the total commitments do not necessarily represent future cash requirements.
 Our exposure to many of these commitments is mitigated by borrowing base requirements contained in loan agreements.
 See Note 9 to the accompanying consolidated financial statements for a full discussion of financial instruments with off-balance sheet risk.

 Our liquidity plan covers certain contingencies in the event our access to normal funding sources is disrupted.
 We purchase only high credit quality investments to ensure our investment portfolio is readily marketable and available to serve as a source of contingent funding.
 Our investment portfolio may also be used as collateral to borrow funds to cover maturing liabilities and other needs, including through a sponsored repurchase agreement facility we have with a commercial bank providing us access to the Fixed Income Clearing Corporation as a collateral provider.
 We are required by FCA regulations to exclude from our liquidity reserve ABS that are no longer rated AAA by at least one major rating agency, corporate bonds that do not carry one of the two highest ratings by at least one major rating agency or any investment whose market value is less than 80 percent of book value.
-As a result, as of December 31, 2021 and 2020. \$454.6 million and \$477.6 million, respectively, of securities were not included in our liquidity reserve.
+As a result, as of December 31, 2022 and 2021, \$570.6 million and \$454.6 million, respectively, of securities were not included in our liquidity reserve.